Introduction

 Document Parsing

 Before you can chunk and search your documents, you need to turn them into clean text.
-This step sounds boring, but it’s where a lot of real-world RAG projects run into trouble.
+This sounds boring but it’s where a lot of real-world RAG projects get stuck.

 Markdown and plain text are easy.
 They’re already text.
-You just read the file.
+Just read the file.

-PDFs are hard.
+PDFs are a nightmare.
+Seriously.
 A PDF is really a set of drawing instructions (“put this character at these coordinates”), not structured text.
-When you extract text from a PDF, you can run into all kinds of problems:
+When you try to extract text from a PDF, all sorts of things go wrong:

 - Tables come out as jumbled text with columns mixed together